-What Orion expects from its Suppliers in terms of CSR
+What Orion expects from its Suppliers in terms of corporate responsibility?

-In our Approach to Corporate Responsibility, we emphasise our commitment to the principles and practices promoting sustainable development and the welfare of mankind, and our aim for the highest standards of our industry with respect to environment, health and safety as well as human rights and equality.
-Being committed to high standards we regard ourselves entitled to expect the same from our business partners.
+In our Approach to Corporate Responsibility, we emphasise our commitment to the principles and practices promoting sustainable development and the welfare of humankind, and our aim for the highest standards in the industry with respect to environment, health, safety, business ethics and integrity.
+Being committed to corporate responsibility allows us to expect the same from our business partners.

 What does this entitlement mean in practise?

 As a provider of pharmaceutical products, we carry the main responsibility of the uncompromised quality and safety of our products and related services.
 The players in the pharmaceutical industry are members in international and complex networks.
-Our partners’ operations shall be based on GxP (Good Practices, GxP*) and efforts to decrease environmental burden and to promote occupational health and safety.
+Our partners’ operations shall be based on Good Practices (Good Practices, GxP*) and efforts to decrease environmental burden, to promote occupational health and safety and to respect human rights.
 It is also important to us that our suppliers show continued effort to improve their performance in the generally recognised areas of corporate responsibility.